 And immediately Jesus stretched forth his hand, and caught him, and said unto him, O thou of little faith, wherefore didst thou doubt?

 Peter is a man of courage.
 It is due to his courage that he always seemed to be the speaker of the disciples.
-However, sometimes, the same courage puts him into trouble.
+However, sometimes, the same courage puts him in trouble.

 He wanted to come to Jesus, something that we also must desire.
 However, living the Christian life is not always smooth sailing or a life without trouble.
 It is expected that we will face a lot of troubles, challenges, and problems along the way.